nuuday/nuuday-android-bdc/README.md

 If you've ever made a BaseFragment (or another BaseComponent), then a problem like the one above is probably something you've encountered.

 **So, what is the problem:**
-- Using BaseComponents causes a multitude of problems as your project gains more complexity
+- Using BaseComponent inheritance causes a multitude of problems as your project gains more complexity
-- Component code in Android can quickly grow beyond comprehension as more features are added to the component
 - A single Fragment or Activity can often begin to take care of many UI responsibilities, that are functionally separate, but which all needs to live in the same component
-- An Application object often grows to take care of a range of initialization, twisting the onCreate() function into an unholy mess
+- An Application class often grows to take care of a range of initialization, twisting the onCreate() function into an unholy mess

 ## So how does this library solve the issue?
 This library makes Android components use the principle of [composition ](https://en.wikipedia.org/wiki/Composition_over_inheritance)[over ](https://www.youtube.com/watch?v=wfMtDGfHWpA)[inheritance](https://stackoverflow.com/questions/49002/prefer-composition-over-inheritance).

 Decouple uncorrelated logic into declared **Behaviors**.
 Behaviors gets called in order of declaration, with the same lifecycle methods as the parent component.

-For example, here's a fragment, close to the sample projects MainFragment:
+For example, here's a fragment from the sample project with 5 independent behaviors:

 ```kotlin
 class MainFragment : BehaviorDrivenFragment() {